rooty0/pyCloudTrailProcesser/README.md

 # pyCloudTrailProcesser
-Python AWS Lambda function to parse CloudTrail Logs for AWS Console manual changes and notifies you about the changes
+Python AWS Lambda function parses CloudTrail Logs to find AWS Console manual changes and notifies you about the changes

+This project is an improved fork of the original [pyCloudTrailProcesser](https://github.com/matthew-harper/pyCloudTrailProcesser) from Matthew Harper.
+The original version is broken, too noisy, and pretty limited

 ## Configuration Service Lambda